 The Second Pillar: This includes things like learning forms and solo training drills.
 For example: Learning the Sil Lum Tao, Chum Kiu, Bil Gee, Jong, Tai Chi, Qigong, etc… This part also can be trained alone.
 We have a growing section on solo drills that can be done, obviously without a partner. 😉

-But notice how that is only one third of your training and there is a lot more training to do before you are even need or are ready for a partner.
+But notice how that is only one-third of your training and there is a lot more training to do before you are even needed or are ready for a partner.

 “If you build it, they will come”.

 When you start being consistent in all the other training you are doing, people are going to start asking questions.
-Maybe because you are starting to look more toned and in shape, maybe because your demeanor and attitude has changed fro the better, maybe because you were got doing some Qigong or Tai Chi in the park or maybe you were out in your favorite Enter Shaolin gear and someone aks you if you train in martial arts… As you evolve, people will ask questions, as you make this a lifestyle change vs. a hobby like-minded people are just going to gravitate to you.
+Maybe because you are starting to look more toned and in shape, maybe because your demeanor and attitude have changed for the better, maybe because you were got doing some Qigong or Tai Chi in the park, or maybe you were out in your favorite Enter Shaolin gear and someone asks you if you train in martial arts… As you evolve, people will ask questions, as you make this a lifestyle change vs. a hobby like-minded people are just going to gravitate to you.

 Not to mention there are ways you can actively look for training partners or ask a loved one or friend to work with you, bonus they will also reap the same benefits as you!